circleci/circleci-docs/jekyll/_cci2/ios-codesigning.md

 fastlane match adhoc` to generate and install the Ad-hoc distribution keys and profiles.

-### Preparing your XCode project for use with Fastlane Match
+### Preparing your Xcode project for use with Fastlane Match
 {:.no_toc}

 Before setting up Match you must ensure that the code signing